dservgun/realitz/Design.md

 #### Repeat.

 ### Mark-to-market accounting
-Crypto currencies have unregulated fluctuations, therefore the process would settle an account daily to manage risk.
+Crypto currencies have unregulated fluctuations, therefore the process would settle the core account daily to manage risk.
+As a practice, the accounts will only contain monies to be paid for the next 24 hours, to prevent any tezzies accruing interest on these accounts.